South Dakota Car Accident Report Basics

 Purchasing an Accident Report

 After South Dakota passed Amendment S, also known as Marsy’s Law, law enforcement stopped releasing information about crashes because of concerns it could violate the law.
 Marsy’s Law gives privacy rights to victims of some felony crimes and all misdemeanors involving a victim.
 However, after clarification from the Attorney General’s office, reports are again available to the public.

 Once a crash report is submitted by the investigating law enforcement agency and accepted into the South Dakota Accident Records Database, the Office of Accident Records will place an automatic three calendar day hold on the release of the document to any party so potential victims can exercise their rights under Marsy's Law.
 After this waiting period, you can purchase the report online or at your local police station.

 It’s a good idea for you to draft a report yourself even when the police investigate your crash.
 A personal accident report will help you remember the events surrounding the crash while it’s fresh in your mind.
 Plus, your car insurance company may require a statement of facts about your accident before they pay a claim.
 When making your accident report, record the following information:

 It can be difficult to know when it’s time to hire a car accident attorney.
 Some minor claims resolve quickly, and in other cases an accident lawyer can make the difference between a justly resolved case and owing or losing large monetary damages.
-A great first step in making your decision is to receive a free claim review from a local accident attorney, and learn more about how South Dakota law applies to your circumstances.
+Get started today and reach out to a South Dakota accident attorney near you.